 Reheating: Reheat the soup on the stove over medium heat until hot.
 If the soup was frozen, thaw it in the refrigerator overnight before reheating.

-- Add more vegetables like peas, mushrooms, broccoli, cauliflower, or bell peppers.
+- Add more vegetables, such as peas, mushrooms, broccoli, cauliflower, or bell peppers.

-- Add a can of black beans or white beans.
+- Add a can of black beans or white beans for extra protein.

-- Add chopped jalapeño pepper, red pepper flakes, or chili powder for a spicy kick.
+- Make it spicy with chopped jalapeño pepper, red pepper flakes, or chili powder.

-- Stir in some heavy cream for a creamy version.
+- Stir in cream for a creamy version.

 - Make it low-carb by using zucchini noodles.